Marie-Eve Bolduc

 Current research:

-Child development, outcome, simulation implementation research, clinical guidelines
+Child development, outcome, simulation, implementation research, clinical guidelines, health care access, congenital heart defect

-My interests are directed towards pediatrics outcome research, upper extremity rehabilitation, and simulation.
-Specifically, my recent research projects aimed at optimizing developmental follow-up for children with congenital heart defects and evaluating the educational value of simulation-based experiences.
+Her interests are directed towards pediatrics outcome research, implementation science and simulation.
+Specifically, her recent research projects aimed at optimizing developmental follow-up for children with congenital heart defects and developing simulation-based education in occupational therapy.

 Selected publications:

-Bolduc, M. E., Rennick, J. E., Gagnon, I., Sokol, E., Majnemer, A., & Brossard-Racine, M. (in press).
+Bolduc, M. E., Rennick, J. E., Gagnon, I., Sokol, E., Majnemer, A., & Brossard-Racine, M. (2024).
 Navigating the Health Care System with my Child with CHD: Parental Perspectives on Developmental Follow-Up Practices.
 Cardiology in the Young.

 Bolduc, M. E., Rennick, J. E., Gagnon, I., Sokol, E., Brossard-Racine, M., & Majnemer, A. (2023).
 Identifying developmental challenges of youth with congenital heart defects: A patient-oriented perspective.
 Child Care Health Dev, 49(2), 258-267. doi:10.1111/cch.13037